Are you an adviser? Go to Unbiased Pro

 What is an AVC pension and how does it work?

-We reveal the pros and cons of using an AVC pension scheme and how it works.
+We reveal the pros and cons of using an AVC pension scheme, what it is and how it works.

-You’ll enjoy government tax relief on anything you put in, up to your annual allowance, and may also get other perks such as lifetime income from your contributions.
+You’ll enjoy government tax relief on anything you put in, up to your pension annual allowance of £60,000, and may also get other perks such as lifetime income from your contributions.

 Here’s what you need to know about AVCs.